 My Reading Workshop consists of a 10-15 minute mini-lesson on a particular strategy, followed by independent reading time.
 Students read books or magazines of their choice.
 Each day I meet with 5 or 6 different students and hold individual reading conferences.
 I have them quietly read a part of their book to me and I talk with them about the strategy we are working on for the week.
-I record my impressions on a Reading Conference Record form I designed for this purpose.
-These strategies and many more are explained in great detail in Laura Candler’s Power Reading Workshop: A Step-by-Step Guide.
+I record my impressions on a reading conference record form that I designed for this purpose.
+These strategies and many more are explained in great detail in my book, Power Reading Workshop: A Step-by-Step Guide.

 There are a variety of ways you can assess reading progress informally, but you will still need another formal assessment system such as running records.
 Many school systems require students to take regular formative assessments such as quarterly benchmark tests, and that data can be very helpful in monitoring progress.